 Dusseldorf is the capital of the North Rhine-Westphalia region of Germany.
 It’s a busy commercial centre known for its fashion industry and cultural scene.
-It has a lovely Christmas market that is popular with both locals and visitors.
+It has a lovely Christmas market popular with locals and visitors.

-Dusseldorf Christmas Market 2022
+Dusseldorf Christmas Market 2023

 The main market in Dusseldorf is known as Altstadt Markt.
 It’s a lengthy market that lines two main thoroughfares in the Old Town, Flinger Straße and Marktstraße.

 In this market, the Christmas huts resemble Düsseldorf’s old burgher houses.

 Dusseldorf Christmas Market dates: 23rd November to 30th December 2023.